Motorail: Austria

 In Austria, roughly half of the night trains of the Österreichische Bundesbahnen (ÖBB) (called ÖBB nightjet) include car-carrier wagons.
 Most of the car-carrier wagons are running on a daily basis all-year-round to car terminals located in Austria (Vienna, Graz, Villach, Feldkirch, Innsbruck) and Germany (Hamburg, Düsseldorf).
 In addition, ÖBB nightjets from Vienna are serving one car terminal in Italy (Livorno) during the summer season.
 For the motorail services from Austria to Germany, ÖBB took over operations from DB AutoZug, a German motorail company which ceased operations.

 Also seasonal is the Optima Express, a three-season service (spring, summer, autumn) between Villach in Austria and Edirne in Turkey with up to four trains each week in summer.

 Germany

 In Germany, DB AutoZug offered motorail services for more than 70 years.
 DB AutoZug ceased to operate in October 2016 as these trains were not considered to be profitable.

-Four new motorail operators stepped on in 2015 and 2016, taking over the now abandoned motorail services claiming a sufficient market for motorail services in Germany and Central Europe.
-One of them (Euro-Express) stepped out of the market in late 2017, leaving three motorail operators addressing the German market: ÖBB, BTE and train4you.
+Four new motorail operators stepped in during 2015 and 2016, taking over the now abandoned motorail services claiming a sufficient market for motorail services in Germany and Central Europe.
+One of them (Euro-Express) left the market in late 2017, leaving three motorail operators in the German market: ÖBB, BTE and train4you.